 In December 2016, the Company entered into a Term Loan Agreement (the "Term Loan Agreement") with CRG.
-The Company initially borrowed \$40.0 million pursuant to the Term Loan Agreement and may borrow up to an additional \$10.0 million at any time through and including July 27, 2018, provided that, among other conditions, the Company receives 510(k) clearance for the marketing of T2Bacteria by the FDA on or before April 30, 2018.
+The Company initially borrowed \$40.0 million pursuant to the Term Loan Agreement and may borrow up to an additional \$10.0 million at any time through and including July 27, 2018, provided that, among other conditions, the Company receives 510(k) clearance for the marketing of T2Bacteria by the FDA by a certain date (the "Approval Milestone"), which originally was April 30, 2018.
 The Term Loan Agreement has a six-year term with three years (through December 30, 2019) of interest-only payments, which period shall be extended to four years (through December 30, 2020) if the Company achieves the Approval Milestone, after which quarterly principal and interest payments will be due through the December 30, 2022 maturity date.
 Interest on the amounts borrowed under the Term Loan Agreement accrues at an annual fixed rate of (a) prior to the Approval Milestone, 12.5%, 4.0% of which may be deferred during the interest-only period by adding such amount to the aggregate principal loan amount and (b) following the Approval Milestone, 11.5%, 3.5% of which may be deferred during the interest-only period by adding such amount to the aggregate principal loan amount.
 In addition, if the Company achieves certain financial performance metrics, the loan will convert to interest-only until the December 30, 2022 maturity, at which time all unpaid principal and accrued unpaid interest will be due and payable.
 The Company is required to pay CRG a financing fee based on the loan principal amount drawn.
 The Company is also required to pay a final payment fee of 8.0% of the principal outstanding upon repayment.
+The Company is accruing the final payment fee as interest expense and it is included as a non-current liability on the balance sheet.

 The Company may prepay all or a portion of the outstanding principal and accrued unpaid interest under the Term Loan Agreement at any time upon prior notice subject to a certain prepayment fee during the first five years of the term and no prepayment fee thereafter.
 As security for its obligations under the Term Loan Agreement the Company entered into a security agreement with CRG whereby the Company granted a lien on substantially all of its assets, including intellectual property.
 The Term Loan Agreement also contains customary affirmative and negative covenants for a credit facility of this size and type, including a requirement to maintain a minimum cash balance.
 The Term Loan Agreement also requires the Company to achieve certain revenue targets, whereby the Company is required to pay double the amount of any shortfall as an acceleration of principal payments.
-The revenue target for fiscal 2018 is \$7.0 million.
+The product revenue target for fiscal 2018 is \$7.0 million.
+At June 30, 2018, the Company classified \$2.0 million as current notes payable in anticipation of accelerated principal payments.
 The Term Loan Agreement includes a subjective acceleration clause whereby an event of default, including a material adverse change in the business, operations, or conditions (financial or otherwise), could result in the acceleration of the obligations under the Term Loan Agreement.
 Under certain circumstances, a default interest rate of an additional 4.0% per annum will apply at the election of CRG on all outstanding obligations during the occurrence and continuance of an event of default.
 CRG has not exercised its right under this clause, as there have been no such events.